-A federation member registering an entity can include <KeyDescriptor> elements compatible with either or both of two independent trust mechanisms:
+<KeyDescriptor> elements in metadata published by the UK federation are compatible with either or both of two independent trust mechanisms:

 - The trust mechanism originally adopted by the UK federation refers to keys by name rather than by value.
 This mechanism depends on the use of X.509 certificates issued by a limited number of qualified certification authorities, along with PKIX path validation performed at run time. - More recently, the UK federation has also supported the direct embedding of key values (in the form of X.509 certificates with any origin, containing the public key part of the credential) in entity metadata.